 How to get to Matera from Bari?

-Matera is located about 70km from Bari, so in order to reach Matera from Bari, you have several options:
+Matera is about 70km from Bari, so there are several options for visiting Matera from Bari:

-- By car, in our opinion it is ideal because it is only 1 hour from Bari and you can then keep it to explore Puglia.
+• In our opinion, it’s ideal by car, as it’s only 1 hour from Bari and you can then keep it to explore Puglia.

 We would also like to warn you that Italians have a sporty way of driving and a traffic code specific to the country.
-Don’t worry, if you are vigilant and careful you won’t have any problems.
+Don’t worry, if you’re vigilant and careful, you’ll have nothing to worry about.
 Ideally, if your plane arrives late, we advise you not to drive at night.

 If you are staying in a Sassi, and therefore in the ZLT (zone traffico limitato), we advise you to ask your hotel or host for advice on how to park nearby and safely.